Skip to main content

 How can I support my child's learning at home?

-Turn everyday moments into learning opportunities—cooking teaches maths, shopping teaches budgeting, storytelling builds literacy.
-Follow their interests, keep it playful, and prioritize connection over perfection.
+Turn everyday moments into learning opportunities - cooking teaches maths, shopping teaches budgeting, storytelling builds literacy.
+Follow their interests, keep it playful, and prioritise connection over perfection.
 Learning happens naturally when children feel curious and supported.
+Research consistently shows that parental involvement in learning - even in small daily doses - has one of the biggest positive effects on educational outcomes.
+You don't need a structured lesson plan; five minutes of conversation about what they're curious about is enough.

 What's the best way to explain climate change to children?

-Use age-appropriate language, focus on solutions alongside problems, and emphasize that many people are working to help.
+Use age-appropriate language, focus on solutions alongside problems, and emphasise that many people are working to help.
 Let them take small actions (recycling, nature care) so they feel empowered rather than helpless.
 Answer their questions honestly but without overwhelming them.
+For children under 8, focus on nature and caring for the environment rather than the science.
+Older children can handle more information and often benefit from taking part in local or school-based environmental activities.

 How do I raise a compassionate, globally-aware child?